 BAKU, June 7 (Reuters) - International Bank of Azerbaijan, the energy exporting country’s biggest lender, said on Wednesday a London court had supported its request to prevent creditors pursuing legal action in the United Kingdom, giving it time to restructure $3.3 billion in debt.

 A similar decision was made by a U.S. court last month.

-permission," IBA said in a statement published on its website.
+“Foreign creditors won’t be able to pursue legal actions against the bank’ assets and liabilities without the court’s permission,” IBA said in a statement published on its website.

-rating to 'RD' (Restricted Default) from 'CCC' and removed it
+Fitch Ratings has downgraded IBA’s long-term issuer default rating to ‘RD’ (Restricted Default) from ‘CCC’ and removed it from Rating Watch Evolving.

-(Reporting by Margarita Antidze; Editing by Ken Ferris)
+Reporting by Margarita Antidze; Editing by Ken Ferris